Instant Pot Vegetable Soup

 Make It Now:

 - Turn on the Saute function and heat the oil.
 Saute the onions, celery, and carrots, stirring frequently, until the vegetables softened, about 5-7 minutes.
-Season with kosher salt and black pepper, to taste, as they cook.
+Season with salt and black pepper, to taste, as they cook.
 Stir in the garlic and red pepper flakes the last 30-60 seconds.
+Press Cancel.

 - Add the broth, tomatoes, beans, barley, bay, and Parm rind, and stir to combine.(Option 1 freezing instructions begin here.)

-- Serve warm in individual bowls, and top with Parmesan cheese and parsley as desired.
+- Serve warm in individual bowls, and top with Parmesan cheese if desired.

 Freeze For Later: